chris1111/MacOS-Sierra-HD/README.md

 You need Installer MacOS Sierra.app from Mac App Store on your Mac.

 You need empty SSD OR HD before using this program!
-(The name of your Install Drive must be without any space.` ).

 1. Download MacOS Sierra HD.app